Specific Phobias

 Panic Disorders

 Panic Disorders usually manifest in the form of a panic attack.
-But, it is not just a panic attack — it is more.
+But it is not just a panic attack — it is a lot more than just that.
 These panic attacks come regularly and frequently, and get in the way of daily life.
 Panic attacks cause the sufferer not only psychological symptoms but physical effects as well.
+In fact, some people consult a general medical doctor instead of a mental health doctor because the physical symptoms predominate.
 You can expect:

 - Palpitations